dhutapratama/docs/homestead.md

 <a name="site-types"></a>
 #### Site Types

-Homestead supports several "types" of sites which allow you to easily run projects that are not based on Laravel.
+Homestead supports several "types" of sites which allow you to easily run projects that are not based on Lets.
 For example, we may easily add a Statamic application to Homestead using the `statamic` site type:

 ```yaml
 sites: